mozilla/fxa-auth-server/docs/api.md

 }
 ```

-If `sessionToken` not requested, return empty JSON body:
+If a `sessionToken` was not requested, then an empty JSON body is returned:

 ```json
 {}